fabric8io/ipaas-quickstarts/quickstart/java/camel-spring/ReadMe.md

 ### Building

-The example can be built with
+Navigate to the $IPAAS_QUICKSTART/quickstart/java/camel-spring/ folder and the example can be built with

     mvn clean install